 About Alicia Patterson

-I pride myself on my availability for diving in and collaborating with clients on the path to deepening knowledge of ourselves, others, and how we fit into this wider world as humans.
-I was raised in the Washington D.C. area, in Maryland, and have personal and professional experience with people from many different areas of the country and world.
+I pride myself on my availability for diving in and collaborating with clients on the path to deepening knowledge of ourselves, others, and how we fit into this world as humans.
+I was raised in the Washington D.C. area, the true heart of the beast, and have personal and professional experience working closely with people from many different areas / circumstances / cultures / socioeconomic experiences of the United States and the world.
+I truly believe in human and public service, and have devoted my entire career to it.
+I strive to continue that work into my elder years and believe we need strength, compassion, and wisdom in our world today.

 How I Work: